 This week the Independent Panel met with representatives of those who professionally advise charities – lawyers, accountants and members of the Developing Governance Group.
 The lawyers’ engagement session was facilitated by the Charity Law Association while the accountants’ session was facilitated by the Ulster Society of Chartered Accountants in Ireland.
 The Panel met with funders of charities to hear how charity regulation is working from their perspective and later in the week, the Panel hosted a second engagement webinar for the general public.
 In addition to these sessions, the Panel also met with officials and board members of the Irish Charities Regulatory Authority and with the Chief Commissioner and Charity Commissioners for Northern Ireland.
 The Panel is thankful for the participation of all who attended these various meetings and to the Charity Law Association, the Ulster Society of Chartered Accountants in Ireland and NICVA for facilitating this week’s webinar sessions.

 The independent review panel

-The independent panel is being led by Dr Oonagh B. Breen, a Professor of Law at the Sutherland School of Law, University College Dublin.
+The independent panel was led by Dr Oonagh B. Breen, a Professor of Law at the Sutherland School of Law, University College Dublin.
 She will be joined on the panel by Rev Dr Lesley Carroll, Prisoner Ombudsman NI and Noel Lavery, former Permanent Secretary in the NICS.